H7O/DB2RestAPI/README.md

 And although not required, but if you happen to be a .NET developer, you can expand on this solution to add more features / customizations of your liking.

-However, for public APIs or B2B APIs with API keys, you can use this solution as is.
-You'll be surprised how easy it is to build a REST API from a database using the DB-First approach offered by this solution.
+Whether you're building public APIs, B2B APIs with API keys, or full-stack applications with JWT/OIDC authentication, you can use this solution as is.
+With built-in support for OAuth2.0/OIDC (Azure B2C, Google, Auth0, etc.), you can now build complete front-end applications (React, Angular, Vue) that directly communicate with your database through secure, authenticated REST APIs.
+You'll be surprised how easy it is to build a production-ready REST API from a database using the DB-First approach offered by this solution.

 ## How to use